Table of Contents

 - Compare features, ease of use, customization, support, and cost.

-- Popular CMS platforms: WordPress, Webflow, Drupal, Joomla, Shopify (for eCommerce), etc.
+- Popular CMS platforms include WordPress, Webflow, Drupal, Joomla, and Shopify (for eCommerce), among others.

 6. Plan URL Structure & SEO

-- Keep existing URLs if possible to avoid SEO issues.
+- Keep existing URLs when possible to avoid SEO issues.

 - Export and migrate meta titles, descriptions, and alt text for SEO.